 The West German parliament began a three-day debate in Bonn on Wednesday on the disputed treaties with the Soviet Union and Poland.

-The West German parliament began a three-day debate in Bonn on Wednesday on the disputed treaties with the Soviet Union and Poland.
+Background: The West German parliament began a three-day debate in Bonn on Wednesday on the disputed treaties with the Soviet Union and Poland.
 The coats, on the first reading of the bills to ratify the treaties, represents stern challenge to Chancellor Willy Brandy, whose Socialist-Liberal coalition has a fragile majority of only aux votes.

 Government and opposition parties have mobilised their full forces for the debate, and for Friday's vote, the first test of parliamentary feeling an the issue.